Thursday, June 16, 2022

 Whilst she may not face legal ramifications for what she did in Westview, there were consequences for her, as she sacrificed just about everything to put things right, and since she didn’t know how to cast the spell in the first place, I don’t she can just do it again on a smaller scale.
 [Edit, I've seen Doctor Strange 2 now and she totally could have done that]

 Agatha is a fun antagonist, she’s much a call-back to a classic Disney villain.
 She’s evil and she’s loving every moment of it.
-Kathryn Bell absolutely kills it in the role and I’m thrilled she’s getting her own spinoff show out of this.
+Kathryn Hahn absolutely kills it in the role and I’m thrilled she’s getting her own spinoff show out of this.
 I hope they don’t do too much to humanise her and lose that classic Disney villain magic that made her so fun.

 Tyler was about as interesting as dried bread.
 He’s your usual stuck-up suit who thinks violence is the only solution against Wanda, even when its clear that it won’t work.
 Ergo, he’s an idiot.
 Him being a friend of Maria Rambeau doesn’t add much as we never saw him before this show.
 Still don’t know what crime he’s actually gonna be charged with.